Pakistan begins another vaccination campaign after a worrying surge in polio cases

 The surge in cases in new locations is worrying authorities since previous cases were from the restive northwest bordering Afghanistan, where the Taliban government in September suddenly stopped a door-to-door vaccination campaign.

-Authorities in Pakistan say the Afghan Taliban’s recent decision to stop door-to-door anti-polio campaign will have repercussions beyond the Afghan border, as people from both sides frequently travel to each other’s country.
-The World Health Organization has confirmed 18 polio cases in Afghanistan this year.
+Authorities in Pakistan say the Taliban’s recent decision will have repercussions beyond the Afghan border, as people from both sides frequently travel to each other’s country.

 Pakistan and Afghanistan are the only two countries in the world where the spread of polio has never been stopped.
 It is one of the world’s most infectious diseases, so it continues to spread anywhere people are not fully vaccinated.
 In severe cases, polio can cause permanent paralysis and death.